js-functional/js-funcional/README.md

 ```

 ### Currying
-Taking a function that takes multiple arguments and turning it into a chain of functions each taking one argument and returning the next function, until the last returns the result
+Taking a function that takes multiple arguments and turning it into a chain of functions each taking one argument and returning the next function, until the last returns the result.

 1) Currying an Object